About the MRFF

 Established by legislation in August 2015, the Medical Research Future fund is an investment fund.
-With an account balance of more than $7 billion and further capital injections to be made by the Commonwealth Government over the next few years, the MRFF is scheduled to reach its target of $20 billion in 2020-21.
+With an account balance of around $7 billion and further capital injections to be made by the Commonwealth Government over the next few years, the MRFF is scheduled to reach its target of $20 billion in 2020-21.
 The capital is invested and the earnings are available to fund health and medical research and innovation.

 Funding from the MRFF

 The first funding from the MRFF was announced in May 2017.
 More information on the funding announced so far is available here.
 This amount will grow rapidly over the next few years, from $121 million in 2017/18 to an estimated $643 million in 2020/21 and around $650 million each year thereafter.

 Decisions about what to fund are made by the Minister for Health.
 The Minister is guided by an expert Advisory board, which is responsible for developing the MRFF’s Strategy and Funding Priorities.

 Research Australia has been actively involved in the development of the MRFF from the time it was first proposed.
 We continue to engage with the Government and the Health Department about the MRFF and are following its progress closely to ensure that its objective of bridging the gap between research and the health system is being met.